Geekdude/Geekdude.github.io/_posts/2022-04-13-vim-plugins.md

 ## Unused but still might be helpful

-These are plugins the I no longer use.
+These are plugins that I no longer use.

 ### vim-fugitive

 url:  <https://github.com/tpope/vim-fugitive.git>

-A git wrapper for vim.
+A git wrapper for Vim.

 ### YouCompleteMe

 url:  <https://github.com/Valloric/YouCompleteMe.git>

 A code-completion engine for vim.
-Note: I don't use this one anymore since it was a bigger pain to setup then the benefit to use it.
+Note: I don't use this one anymore since it was a bigger pain to set up than the benefit of using it.

 ### vim-smooth-scroll

 url:  <https://github.com/terryma/vim-smooth-scroll.git>

-Makes scrolling in vim nice and smooth.
-(Currently I do not have this plugin mapped.)
+Makes scrolling in Vim nice and smooth.
+(Currently, I do not have this plugin mapped.)

 ### vim-qargs

 url:  <https://github.com/nelstrom/vim-qargs.git>

 Adds a Qargs utility command to populate the argument list from the files in the quickfix list.
-Note: The functionality provided by this project has been made largely obsolete in recent versions of vim.
+Note: The functionality provided by this project has been made largely obsolete in recent versions of Vim.